 If you are making a new claim for Universal Credit, you will be asked to complete a phone interview to complete your claim.
-You shouldn’t delay making a claim for Universal Credit, but you may be able to backdate your claim if the delay was due to coronavirus
+You do not need to call the Job Centre, they will call you.
+You shouldn’t delay making a claim for Universal Credit, but you may be able to backdate your claim if the delay was due to coronavirus.

 If you were waiting for a face-to-face medical assessment for Personal Independence Payment, Employment & Support Allowance, or Universal Credit, these have been suspended until at least the middle of June.
 You may have to have a phone interview instead.
 Your payments will not be affected.

 This includes any new claims to Personal Independence Payment, Employment & Support Allowance, and Universal Credit.

 There will be no new reviews or reassessments for disability benefits for three months.
 If your benefit was due to end, the DWP have extended end dates to ensure your money is not affected at this time.

 If you receive Carer’s Allowance and you are unable to provide that care, due to yourself or the person you care from having Coronavirus or having to isolate because of it, you will continue to receive your CA payments.
 The DWP have also announced that providing emotional care will now count towards the 35 hours of care needed to be eligible for CA.

 Access to Cardiff Council Hubs are now by appointment only.
 If you need to contact Cardiff Council for advice about housing and benefits, you need to call the Council’s Advice number on 029 2087 1071 to make an appointment.

 The Housing Options and Homelessness Service will now be available by appointment only.

 You should call on 029 2057 0750 or email Housingoptionscentre@cardiff.gov.uk to make an appointment.